Chained for Life (1952 film): Plot

-The movie opens with a judge (Norval Mitchell) begging the audience for help in resolving a terrible dilemma.
-The action moves to a courtroom, where Vivian Hamilton is on trial for the shooting death of her sister's lover.
-The story unfolds in flashback as various characters are called to testify.
+Vivian Hamilton is on trial for the shooting death of her sister's lover.
+In flashback sequences, various characters are called to testify.

-Conjoined twins Dorothy and Vivian Hamilton (Daisy and Violet Hilton) have a successful vaudeville singing act, but their manager Hinkley (Allen Jenkins) thinks a publicity stunt will reinvigorate their career.
-He pays stunt shooter Andre Pariseau (Mario Laval) to fake a romance with one of the twins.
-Vivian, the brunette, dislikes Andre and wants nothing to do with the scheme, but Dorothy, the blonde, quips that she is too old to turn down a chance at love, and agrees to serve as Andre's love interest.
+Siamese twins Dorothy and Vivian Hamilton have a successful vaudeville singing act, but their manager Hinkley thinks that a publicity stunt will reinvigorate their career.
+He pays stunt shooter Andre Pariseau to fake a romance with one of the twins.
+Vivian, the brunette, dislikes Andre and wants no part of the scheme, but Dorothy, the blonde, quips that she is too old to reject a chance at love and agrees to serve as Andre's love interest.
+The ploy works, with the girls singing for standing-room-only crowds.

-The ploy works, with "the girls" singing for standing room only crowds.
-But Dorothy actually falls in love with the scheming Andre, though he is secretly involved with his shooting-act partner, Renee (Patricia Wright).

-Andre proposes marriage, but the couple is unable to obtain a marriage license due to allegations that the marriage would constitute bigamy.
-A desperate Dorothy convinces Vivian to seek separation surgery, even at the risk of their lives, so that she can pursue her dreams of love.
-Doctors, however, inform the women that such surgery is impossible.
-But, the doctors stress, there is no physical reason that Dorothy can not marry.
+Dorothy falls in love with the scheming Andre, although he is secretly involved with his shooting-act partner Renee.
+Andre proposes marriage, but the couple is unable to obtain a marriage license, as the marriage would constitute bigamy.
+Dorothy convinces Vivian to seek separation surgery, even at the risk of their lives, so that she can pursue her dreams of love.
+Doctors inform the women that the surgery is impossible but that there is no physical reason why Dorothy cannot marry.

 By consulting with a blind minister, Dorothy and Andre are able to obtain their marriage license.
-The wedding ceremony is performed on-stage before an audience of dignitaries including the mayor.

-But the next day, Andre leaves Dorothy, claiming that he could not adjust to life as the husband of a conjoined twin.
-Vivian knows differently, because she has seen Andre and Renee kissing passionately and her suspicions of Andre are confirmed.
-Vivian is outraged that her sister was mistreated.
+The wedding ceremony is performed on the stage before an audience of dignitaries, including the mayor.
+But the next day, Andre leaves Dorothy, claiming that he could not adjust to life as the husband of a Siamese twin.
+Vivian knows differently, as she has seen Andre and Renee kissing passionately, and her suspicions of Andre are confirmed.
+Vivian is outraged that her sister has been mistreated.
 During Andre's shooting performance, Vivian seizes one of Andre's guns and shoots him dead before a horrified audience.